|2||Fri, 9:00AM||Cory||10||Mon, 9:00AM||Cory|

 Grades for the course will be available through the ISU Blackboard system, along with links to the material on the regular course website.
 NOTE: Blackboard is NOT the primary WWW source for the course.

 Homework: assignments will be given most weeks during the term.
-They will be posted on the course website (and announced in lecture) and will be due to be handed in in lecture about a week after they are assigned.
-Homework assignments handed in late will not be accepted except for unusual circumstances.
+They will be posted on the course website (and announced in lecture) and will be due to be handed in recitation (i.e. Friday or the following Monday) about a week after they are assigned.
+Late homework assignments will not be accepted except for unusual circumstances.

 Help Room: The instructors in this course will be available for individual help during Help Room hours.
 The location of the Help Room, and the specific hours when Astro 120 instructors will be there, will be announced in lecture and recitation.
 Feel free to attend the hours of instructors other than your recitation TA.
 All instructors will also be available to help you at other times by appointment.
 Our offices and e-mail addresses are listed above.